szu-ai/safe-driving-drl/README.md

 </p>

 <p align="justify">
 <b>Video 01: Intersection with NPC cross-traffic.</b> The ego navigates a busy intersection with NPC vehicles crossing from the left.
-When the traffic light turns red, the agent decelerates well before the stop line — the red-light compliance term rho_t in the safety reward and the TTC-based caution logic inside `_get_min_vehicle_ttc()` both activate.
+When the traffic light turns red, the agent decelerates well before the stop line, the red-light compliance term rho_t in the safety reward and the TTC-based caution logic inside `_get_min_vehicle_ttc()` both activate.
 Once the intersection clears, the ego re-accelerates smoothly to target speed (18 km/h) with no overshoot, held in check by the throttle and steer rate limiters (±0.06/step, ±0.08/step).
 </p>

 <p align="justify">